Tianjin Medical University Cancer Institute and Hospital: History

 The history of Tianjin Cancer Hospital can be traced back to 1861, when a field clinic was established by the British garrison stationed in Tianjin.
-On December 1, 1868, the clinic came under the administration of the London Missionary Society and was renamed the “London Missionary Society Hospital.”
+On December 1, 1868, the clinic came under the administration of the London Missionary Society and was renamed the "London Missionary Society Hospital."
 It became one of the earliest Western medicine hospitals in China at the time.
-The hospital’s operations were mainly funded through donations from local bureaucrats, gentry, merchants, compradors, and contributions solicited from patients.
+The hospital's operations were mainly funded through donations from local bureaucrats, gentry, merchants, compradors, and contributions solicited from patients.

 On January 18, 1924, the new hospital building was officially named "Dr. Mackenzie Memorial Hospital" in honor of Dr. John Kenneth Mackenzie.
-The name “Dr. Mackenzie Memorial Hospital”.
+The name "Dr. Mackenzie Memorial Hospital".

-In 1940, the hospital was occupied by the Japanese army and renamed “Tongrenkai Tianjin Clinic.”
-In 1945, the Tianjin Municipal Government (Republic of China) renamed it the “Provisional Tianjin First Hospital.”
+In 1940, the hospital was occupied by the Japanese army and renamed "Tongrenkai Tianjin Clinic."
+In 1945, the Tianjin Municipal Government (Republic of China) renamed it the "Provisional Tianjin First Hospital."
 On December 1, 1945, the Tianjin Municipal Government returned the hospital to the London Missionary Society and restored its former name.

 Jin Xianzhai, the well-known oncologist, set up the first tumor ward in the hospital in 1952.
 In 1972, the hospital became a specialized cancer hospital with 341 beds.
 In 1977, the Institute of Cancer Research was established with eight departments.
 The institute is dedicated to cancer research, treatment, and prevention.
 The institute was established by Professor Jin Xianzhai, a prominent Chinese oncologist, it originated as the Cancer Prevention Research Laboratory within Tianjin People's Hospital.
 Over the years, it has evolved and expanded its scope, eventually becoming a significant player in the field of oncology.

 In 2013, Tianjin Cancer Hospital was approved to establish the National Clinical Research Center for Malignant Tumors.

 In 2017, Tianjin Cancer Hospital established the Tianjin Cancer Hospital Konggang Branch at No. 99, Fifth East Road, Tianjin Airport Economic Area.

-On 13 of July, 2020, TMUCIH signed an agreement on cooperation with the National Cancer Center Hospital in Japan.
+On 13 July 2020, TMUCIH signed an agreement on cooperation with the National Cancer Center Hospital in Japan.

 In January 2022, the Tianjin Cancer Hospital Binhai Branch was established in the Huanggang Ecological Zone of Xinjia Garden, Binhai New Area.

 In June 2024, Tianjin Cancer Hospital selected a site in Beidaihe District, Qinhuangdao City, to construct the Tianjin Cancer Hospital Qinhuangdao Branch.